jaankaup/jaankaup-engine/some_examples/README.md

 You can compile and run the project as follows.
 Beware, the project is under contruction.

-$ cargo run --example curves
+$ cargo run --example fmm

 ### Plan.